*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 There are a few ways to go about getting a pinball machine.

 - Online stores eBay used to be a good source for pinball games, but as the demand has increased so have the prices.
-You can still find deals on eBay but it is much harder than it used to be.
-You can find brand new pinball machines on Amazon but they are quite expensive.
+You can still find deals through eBay sales but it is much harder than it used to be.
+If you get lucky on one an eBay auction though you can still score a great deal every now and again.
+You can find brand-new pinball machines on Amazon but they are quite expensive.

 - Social media listings.
 There is the option of placing a ‘searching for’ post on one of the pinball groups, e.g. rec.games.pinball or RGP newsgroup, where they often offer postings for sale.
 You need to be a follower to see these.
-You can also look in facebook marketplace or on some local for sale groups.
+You can also look on Facebook marketplace or on some local for-sale groups.
 If you are in a larger area you are far more likely to find one locally than if you live in a small town.

 The recommendation from pinball experts when buying a game is to buy with cosmetics in mind over function.
 This is because the parts are fairly easy to come by for repairs, with most repairs being pretty easy to DIY.
 The EM machines are particularly simple.